Ok, enough with the pleasantries. Let’s get down to brass tacks.

 A new-ish diaper on the scene, Bambo Nature is a legit eco-diaper that performs very well.
 Just a warning, they are quite pricey!

 Luvs makes a much cheaper diaper and you get what you pay for.
 It’s a decent diaper, although not very well made.
 Coincidentally, Luvs and Pampers are both made by Procter & Gamble, Pampers being the premium brand and Luvs being the economy brand.
-If you’re on a tight budget, I would instead recommend a chlorine-free store brand, such as Target’s up & up, which runs about 13 cents per diaper.
+If you’re on a tight budget, I would instead recommend a chlorine-free store brand, such as Target’s up & up, which runs about 13 cents per diaper and performs relatively well.

 These are my favorite diapers and a favorite among eco-moms.
 They are hypoallergenic, chlorine-free, affordable, and perform exceptionally well.
 IMO, these diapers are the best combo of eco-friendly and absorbent.
 All of that, and they cost about the same as Pampers or Huggies.
 Some users say they run smaller than these mainstream brands, just FYI.